santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/On%2DCall-Guide-and-Practices.md

 **High Level Process:**
 .
+For FYEY- review specific Teams and Quques , guidelines for after hours support (link here) .
 Review the http://aka.ms/bigdataoncall  periodically to see when your on the rotation (this will change ) .
 2 weeks prior engineers who are 2 weeks out are CCed on on-call email . week of - Mon-Tues, FROM DUTY MANAGER TEAM, well send out a separate email to everyone whos on call for the following week. email subject "Data and AI After Hours Support Schedules for DATE"
-. week of - Weds, of week of a heads up email to on call "hive" notification of on call and basic info . on call start - Fri morning, Manager updates the on call names and numbers a in freedomvoice for Americas, and updates hive via email this is complete.
+. week of - Weds, of week of a heads up email to on call "hive" notification of on call and basic info .
+On call start - Fri morning, Manager updates the on call names and numbers a in freedomvoice for Americas, and updates hive via email this is complete.
 You can test this by calling 888-242-7001, then 881-4 for your POD your on call to verify it works.
 .
 HOPEFULLY - DM reviews WFM and RAT to see if Americas has an engineer working that shift before engaging the on-call.
+If your POD is on VDM, you've most likely have an engineer working America's Time of day.
-1. case requires call out anytime Friday we don't have an engineer to support a case, which is typically Saturday/Sunday, between 9AM and 6PM PST
+1. case requires call out anytime Friday we don't have an engineer to support a case, which is typically Saturday/Sunday, between 9AM and 6PM PST,
 2. Duty Manager calls out On-call Manager (1 of 18 Managers from Data and AI), 1-800-242-7001, option 86 and approves call out to which team.
 3. Duty Manager looks at http://aka.ms/bigdataoncall (well email generated off it a few days before Friday) and calls 1-800-242-7001, and based on which POD / Service puts in either 881, 882, 883, or 884. which call forwards to the mobile number based on Friday date and POD, and which engineer is listed.
-FYI - Fridays your number is put into one of the following Freedom Voice mailmox (call forward) 881       HDInsight
+FYI - Fridays your number is put into one of the following FreedomVoice mailboxs (call forward) 881       HDInsight
 882       Data Movement
 883       Database
 884       Databricks
+888       FVEY / USNAT Big Data-Database POD
+879       FVEY / USNAT Data Movement POD
+864       FVEY / USNAT Big Data-HDInsight POD
+858       FVEY / USNAT Big Data-Spark POD, Databricks

 4. SE answers call and works case to delight our customer.
 If case needs to be handed off to APAC, ping DM a few minutes before the end of the Americas time block so they initiate a call out (1st to APAC on-call manager, who oks call out to on-call engineer, etc) then work with DM/APAC engineer to hand off case.
 5. populate the on-call form http://aka.ms/oncalllog